sumn2u/learn-javascript/en/loops/for.md

 ---
 chapter: 7
 pageNumber: 50
 description: A for loop is a powerful control structure used to execute a block of code multiple times, either for a specific number of iterations or over a defined range.
 It is highly versatile and commonly used for iterating through arrays, strings, and other iterable objects
 ---

-# For
+## For

 The easiest form of a loop is the for statement.
 This one has a syntax that is similar to an if statement, but with more options:

+### Syntax

+The syntax of `for` loop in javascript is given below

 ```javascript
 for (initialization; end condition; change) {